SeafarersWind/3D-engine/README.md

 # 3D-engine
 This is the product of my study of OpenGL.
-I aspire develop games and their engines, and creating these demos along the way has been a pleasure.

-The code has several dependencies and I won't provide build instructions, but all the demos I've created are available in the releases page.

-Currently I am working on bones and animation.
+It has been a joy making these demos on the way.

+Controls are WASD and the mouse.

+This project hasn't been compatibility tested, but included in the release are video demos.

+To build this project, it requires Glad, GLFW, CGLM, and Assimp.